yevgeny182/GLAMGRAB/README.md

 - **Product Management**: Users can view product details, including images, descriptions, and prices.
 - **Cart Functionality**: Users can add products to their cart and proceed to checkout.
 - **SQLite Database**: Efficient data storage and retrieval for products and user information.
+- **Firebase**: Cloud data storage in case of migration and evolution of app from project to production

 ## Requirements